tgiesela/plugin.video.ziggotv/README.md

 Instructions [here](https://ziggotv.github.io)

 ## development info
-The project title is `repository.ziggotv` which will be installed as a repository in Kodi.
+The project title is `plugin.video.ziggotv`.
+There is another repository `repository.ziggotv` which will have to be installed as a repository in Kodi.
+From that repository the plugin can be installed.
-The folder `plugin.video.ziggotv` contains the actual plugin.
-In Pycharm I set this as the source folder for development.
+This repository (`plugin.video.ziggotv`) contains the actual plugin.
 I created a version using aiohttp, but finally left that path due to the many dependencies I needed.
-Although it works, it is no longer maintained, although I decided to keep it  as reference (folder `aiohttp-version`) for future developmenent. kodiAll folders starting with `script.module.` are copies of the libraries used  by `aiohttp`.
+Although it works, it is no longer maintained, although I decided to keep it  as reference (folder `aiohttp-version`) for future developmenent.
+All folders starting with `script.module.` are copies of the libraries used  by `aiohttp`.